“The big idea, the

 Greeting that Asia-bound container ship just inside the gate was a band of over-the-limit fishing boats hounded by hovering swirls of hungry seagulls.
 As the churning trawlers gathered steam to shake them, the birds gained reinforcements—a swooping, squawking waterspout that all but enveloped the laden boats like sand flies over a freshly beached sea lion.
 This compelling little drama lured me all the way back to Crissy Field, the Marina Green, Fort Mason piers, ultimately to downtown San Francisco, by now popping out like a flaming matchbook against the clear twilight sky.

 “But nothing, your mind is like a muscle,” Syd replied, shifting and upper body stretching in her seat.
-“You’ve got to keep bulking it up with new challenges.
-And California’s the big workout.
-And the Bay Area’s a totally mental place.
+“You’ve got to keep bulking it up with new challenges, flash.
+California’s the big workout, and the Bay Area’s a totally mental place.
 If you can cut it here, you can cut it anywhere.”

 “Christ, I can’t even cover what I’ve already done back in…”

 “What?
 You’re saying you don’t want to reach all the absolute potential you can?
-You sound like some kind of prisoner, or something.”
+You sound like some kind of prisoner out on The Rock or something.”